 The entire structure is built from a uniform material such as porcelain hence the name one piece.

-this is a toilet where a cistern or a tank is attached to the WC pan and they both are treated as one unit, the tank comes with a cover.
+With Close Coupled Toilet a cistern or a tank is attached to the WC pan and they both are treated as one unit, the tank comes with a cover.

-a water tank connected to and used for the purpose of flushing the toilet.
+A water tank connected to and used for the purpose of flushing the toilet.
 There are larger cisterns which are used for other domestic purposes.

-the channel used for flushing purposes in toilets and in urinals, modern designs incorporate the use of concealed arrangements which are efficient and have better aesthetic appeal.
+The channel used for flushing purposes in toilets and in urinals, modern designs incorporate the use of concealed arrangements which are efficient and have better aesthetic appeal.

-these are toilet cisterns which can be opened from the front in order to check their mechanism.
+These are toilet cisterns which can be opened from the front in order to check their mechanism.

-helps the flushing mechanism to execute its function integral to a WC cistern tank.
+Helps the flushing mechanism to execute its function integral to a WC cistern tank.

-it saves the water cistern attached to the WC from overflowing in the event of a malfunction.
+It saves the water cistern attached to the WC from overflowing in the event of a malfunction.

-water from the cistern tank is flushed into the WC pan at the mere push of a button.
+Water from the cistern tank is flushed into the WC pan at the mere push of a button.

-this is a type of WC pan in which the water does not travel the rim but is sprayed with jets created within the WC pan.
+This is a type of WC pan in which the water does not travel the rim but is sprayed with jets created within the WC pan.

-is a toilet bowl which is shorter in length than the elongated bowl considered better for smaller bathrooms, with prescribed dimensions of 14 inches in width and 16 and a half inches in length.
+Is a toilet bowl which is shorter in length than the elongated bowl considered better for smaller bathrooms, with prescribed dimensions of 14 inches in width and 16 and a half inches in length.

-is a mechanism which helps water from a higher altitude to be brought down to a lower one.
+Is a mechanism which helps water from a higher altitude to be brought down to a lower one.
 This principle is applied in cistern tanks to flush WC pans and even gravity fed water systems.

-is a term which comprehensively covers a toilet bowl and a water tank attached to it encompassing even the area associated with it.
+Is a term which comprehensively covers a toilet bowl and a water tank attached to it encompassing even the area associated with it.

 Most of the terms and abbreviations mentioned on the page are accompanied by diagrams or images to help facilitate understanding.
-A description of a reducer is shown with an image of two sections of pipe, one larger than the other, for example, to make the description clear for those who have trouble visualizing why one might need this item.
+A description of a reducer is shown with an image of two sections of pipe, one larger than the other, for example, to make the description clear for those who have trouble visualising why one might need this item.

 Bathrooms are complex by nature, and with more homeowners tackling DIY bathroom remodels or getting involved in the selection and purchase of components than ever before, it only makes sense that these homeowners get a better grasp on what it is that they’re choosing and installing.
 Encompassing all components of the bathroom, from luxury items such as heated towel rails to basic items such as toilets, this guide can assist homeowners in selecting the right item for every part of their bathroom design.
 Whether needing to determine the difference between a close-coupled toilet and a one-piece toilet, or wanting to know what a concealed trap way is on a different model, this guide is designed to make the selection process easier.
 Knowledge is power, and with the ability to understand basic abbreviations such as GPM (gallons per minute) as well things such as the difference between countertop and undermount sink basins, users can make better choices for their bathrooms.